Polar Bear Local Post

 SPRING RIVER LOCAL POST COVER OFFER

-If you want to avoid the usual extraneous additional postmarks as it travels back enroute back to you, I would suggest you include a poly sleeve for me to insert your cover back in, or a separate SASE.
-Foreign collectors can also send me covers franked with 80 cents US postage for the overseas airmail rate as of July 2002, or can send 1 International Reply Coupon (IRC) per cover, and I will be happy to post these to foreign correspondents as well.
+If you want to avoid the ubiquitous additional postmarks or jetsprays as it travels back enroute back to you, I would suggest you include a polysleeve for me to insert your cover back in, risking a surcharge for non-machineable mail… or perhaps better yet, a separate SASE so I can return your item under cover.
+Foreign collectors can also send me covers franked with 98 cents US postage for the overseas airmail rate (now known as International First Class) as of May 2009, or you can send 1 International Reply Coupon (IRC) per cover, and I will be happy to post these to foreign correspondents as well.
+If you are not sure of the correct amount, check the USPS website.

 Go here to visit the Homepage of the Mailer's Postmark Permit Club (MPPC)